jonh99/CortenForge/docs/src/CONTROLS.md

 Values update live and are mirrored in the top-left HUD.
 Press the keys to tighten/loosen and adjust movement to suit different tunnel sections.

-goal is to properly mimic biological peristalsis
+Goal: tune controls to properly mimic biological peristalsis.